 Tinesh Indrarajah, Jane Christine Zhang

-A documentary film about the community history, experiences and identity evolution of Ceylonese Tamils in Singapore.
+A documentary film about the collective history, experiences and identity evolution of Ceylonese Tamils in Singapore.
 It will explore the community’s marriage traditions, religious spaces, and relationship between their ethnic identity, national identity, and the State’s CMIO framework.

 Yuen Ai Zhen Carol, Wong Kwang Lin, Edgar Yeo Quan Yi, Leong Yee Ting, Ying Yilun, Wee Jing Long, Wang Xing Hao, Pearlyn Low

 the memorial of the future

 An Augmented Reality (AR) project exploring the processes of memorialization in Singapore.
-By imposing imagined memorials onto an existent reality, the AR experience highlights ‘un-memorialised’ people and events, and invites audiences to reflect on what has been included or excluded from the historical narrative embodied by state memorials.
+By imposing imagined memorials onto an existent reality, the AR experience highlights ‘un-memorialised’ people and events, and invites audiences to reflect on what has been included or excluded from the historical narrative embodied by official state memorials.

 boka di stori